Stay One Step Ahead of Your Competitors

 So, if you don’t utilize effective mobile website design you’ll be less likely to appear in organic search results for your desired keywords.
 But even if you do manage to attract users to your site you’ll run into problems.

-According to recent data, 58.33% of all website traffic now comes from mobile devices.
+According to recent data, over 60% of all website traffic now comes from mobile devices.
 If these users arrive at your site and find it doesn’t display or function properly on their device, they’ll probably leave to find a better solution.
 That means over half of your potential customers will click away before they even give your site a chance.

 By having a mobile-friendly landing page and website you not only give your pages a better chance of being found, but you’ll also decrease your bounce rate and ensure that every visitor can use your site to its full potential.